 The Bahá'í Faith is monotheistic, believing in one, all-powerful creator God.
-They share this belief in God's nature with Christians, Jews, and Muslims, although what each of these religions believes about the one and only God can be quite different.
+It shares this belief with Christians, Jews, and Muslims, although what each of these religions believes about the one God can be quite different.

 Bahá'í doctrine emphasizes the unity of mankind, despite differences such as race and class or economic status, the unity of the world's religions, and the progressive revelation of God to humanity.